Chisaina69/Code-Challenge-Bank-of-Flatiron/README.md

 4. Access the App: Once the server is running, open your web browser and navigate to http://localhost:3001/ to access the Bank of Flatiron React App.

 ## Authors

 Quincy Chisaina

 ## License

 MIT License

-Copyright (c) 2023 houstin angwenyi
+Copyright (c) 2023 Quincy Chisaina

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal